Some of the links in this post may be affiliate links. See our disclosure for more info.

 - Rest for 10 seconds and repeat this seven times.

 Check out this video to see what a Tabata workout looks like:

 These self experiments may work for you, or they may flop and you’ll curse me for convincing you to try them.
 Whatever the case, remember the most important word in the title of this post — EXPERIMENTS.

 Think of yourself as a scientist methodically testing different hypothesis until you find one the self experiment that works for you.
 Don’t give up so easy.

 Which self experiment are you going to try?
-Let me know in the comments.
+Let us know in the comments and inspire others too.